Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 }
 </code></pre>

-PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if the developer doesn't have the need for extending the Application class.
+PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if you don't need to extend the Application class.

 ##PhotoPickerPlusTutorialActivity.java
 PhotoPicker+ component shows a list of services and device photos albums.
 You can authenticate using Facebook, Flickr, Instagram, Picasa, Google Drive, Google+, Skydrive and Dropbox, browse albums and photos, browse device photos as well as take a photo with the camera.